thienvh332/odoo-shopinvader/shopinvader_api_quotation/readme/DESCRIPTION.rst

-This module adds a REST API for shopinvader to manage quotations.
+This module adds a REST API for shopinvader to manage quotations (see module: sale_quotation)

-The Customer can convert a cart into a quotation (the typology of the sale order is set to quotation).

 Initially, the quotation has the `shopinvader_state` "estimating".
 After updating the price manually when the button "sent" on Odoo backend